E-lizen/stage_msiglip/README.md

 # A Hard Negative-Aware Optimization for Multilingual Text-Based Person Search

-This repository contains the official implementation for the paper: **"A Hard Negative-Aware Optimization for Multilingual Text-Based Person Search"**
+This repository contains modification to the official implementation for the paper: **"A Hard Negative-Aware Optimization for Multilingual Text-Based Person Search"**

 ##  Abstract